Non-Tenure Track Faculty: Terms of Employment

 - Individuals appointed under Section 2.1 above will have a six-year probationary period comprised of three successive two-year appointments, subject to annual review and a recommendation for contract renewal by the chair/dean.

 - In the sixth year, a full peer review will be conducted and on the basis of recommendations from the peer review and chair/dean, individuals will receive either a seventh terminal year appointment or a three-year contract subject to annual review.
 In the second year of the three-year contract, the chair/dean will recommend whether the individual will be afforded a contract of four years in length.
-Subject to satisfactory annual evaluations, during the last year of a four-year contact, a second full peer review will be conducted.
+Subject to satisfactory annual evaluations, during the last year of a four-year contract, a second full peer review will be conducted.
 Subject to the recommendation of the peer review and chair/dean, the individual will receive a five-year contract on a “rolling” basis, subject to an annual review.
 Contract renewal is subject to the notice provisions of the Handbook for Faculty (III-36-N, Nonrenewals).

 - Individuals hired on full-time temporary appointments who are appointed subsequently as primary, full-time, continuing non-tenure track faculty will have their previous time of service counted in the computation of subsequent contract renewal periods.
 No individual will receive a three, four or five year “rolling” contract without a full peer review.